openstack/nova-specs/specs/train/approved/image-metadata-prefiltering.rst

 Upgrade impact
 --------------

-No action is required on upgrade however just as with new deployments if the operator wishes to enable this feature they will need to update the nova config to enable it after upgrading.
+No action is required on upgrade.
+However just as with new deployments if the operator wishes to enable this feature they will need to update the nova config to enable it after upgrading.